SCQF Level 6

 - Problem solving skills.

-To achieve the full qualification you must successfully complete all units and assessments.
-There is an assessment for each unit.
+To achieve the full qualification you must successfully complete all units.
 In addition there will be an assignment (which will require you to plan, carry out and report on your psychological research investigation).
-There is also an external exam in June.
+There is also an external exam during the SQA Exam Diet.

 This course is most suited to pupils in S6 who have already achieved a Higher in English, Modern Studies or Geography.
 Given the reduced delivery time and the high level of self-study required, pupils with experience of study at Higher level during S5 will be better suited to this course.